vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 | telemetry             | If enabled, will send back anonymized usage data back to VMware (Added in CSE 2.6.0)                                                                       |
 | legacy_mode           | Need to be True if CSE >= 3.1 is configured with VCD <= 10.1 (Added in CSE 3.1.0)                                                                          |

+<a name="legacy_mode"></a>
+**CSE 3.1 - new property `legacy_mode`:**
-Note: starting CSE 3.1, new property `legacy_mode` has been added.
+Starting CSE 3.1, new property `legacy_mode` has been added.
 This property indicates whether CSE server needs to leverage the latest features of VCD like RDE framework, placement policies or not.
    * set the `legacy_mode` to true if CSE 3.1 is configured with VCD 10.1.
-End users will see native clusters as regular vApps with some Kubernetes specific metadata.
+     Native clusters are nothing but regular vApps with some Kubernetes specific metadata.
    * set the `legacy_mode` to false if CSE 3.1 is configured with VCD >= 10.2.
-     End users will see native clusters as VCD's first class objects in the form of RDEs.
+     Native clusters are represented in the form of RDEs powered by vApps.
-   * Note that CSE 3.1, when configured with VCD>=10.2, will not complain if `legacy_mode` is set to true, but this is not recommended as it prevents CSE 3.1 to operate at its full potential.

 <a name="broker"></a>
 ### `broker` Section